BritWallace/goodbye-world/README.md

 ## License

-_You can reach me at britwallace888@Gmail.com for commits, questions, or tell me your favorite launguage to say goodbye._
+_You can reach me at britwallace888@Gmail.com for commits, questions, or tell me your favorite launguage to say hello or goodbye._

 Copyright (c) _October 16 2021__Brit Wallace_